The Setup tab is where you define your company.

 - POs Received – of the POs you created above, how many of them are received each week?

-- SO Tasks on Projects – everything your technicians are to complete is considered a task in iPoint.
+- SO Tasks on Projects – everything your technicians complete is considered a task in iPoint.
 If you are installing a TV and mount, that would be two tasks.
 How many tasks will you ask your technicians to do each week?

 - WOs Completed – how many work orders should your techs complete each week?